orb-lang/qor/doc/md/core/table.md

 A nicety which can be used both for predication and assignment\.

+The closure returned is cached after the first call, so this amortizes nicely for anticipated use patterns\.

 ```lua
 local function _hasfield(tab, field)
    if type(tab) == "table" and rawget(tab, field) then